 Carnegie Structure Plan and Amendment C237

-Carnegie is one of Glen Eira’s activity centres — and is now a key focus in the Victorian Government’s planning forms.
+Carnegie is one of the key focus activity centres in the Victorian Government’s planning reforms.

 In 2022, Council adopted the Carnegie Structure Plan — a 15-year vision to guide local growth and improvement.
 It outlines a range of recommendations, including building heights, setbacks, and protections for sunlight in key public spaces.